tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-Wared-Ahlam/README.md

 ## User stories
 ● Recording the donor's complete data that qualifies him to donate.

 ● The location of hospitals where you can donate.

 ● Knowing how many donations you have made.

-● Book appointments to donate in the specified area
+● Book appointments to donate in the specified area.

-● If user or one of the relatives need blood, you can determine I need blood and select the hospital and the type of blood you need
+● If user or one of the relatives need blood, you can determine I need blood and select the hospital and the type of blood you need.